Fire Ants vs Red Ants: How to Identify and Control These Pests

 Red ant bites typically cause only mild, temporary irritation.
 Most native red ants inject formic acid when they bite, which creates a brief burning sensation and vinegar-like smell, but this subsides within an hour.
 Serious reactions to red ant bites are extremely rare, unlike fire ant stings which can cause allergic reactions in sensitized individuals.

-Controlling fire ants is generally beneficial because they’re invasive species that displace native insects and can pose health risks.
-However, the approach matters – professional treatment programs target fire ant colonies effectively while protecting beneficial native ant species.
-In quarantine areas, reporting new fire ant detections to agricultural authorities helps prevent further spread.
+Yes.
+Fire ants are invasive species that displace native insects and pose health risks.
+Professional treatments target fire ant colonies effectively.
+In quarantine areas, reporting new detections to agricultural authorities helps prevent further spread.

 Why do I suddenly have fire ants?